Deep BSVIEs Parametrization and Learning-Based Applications: Applications

+\begin{remark} Notice that in this example, the driver of the BSVIE is linear in the state and independent of the solution, and therefore trivially satisfies the Lipschitz condition in these variables.
+The terminal term is square-integrable, and both the driver and terminal term satisfy the H\"older continuity in time.
+Moreover, the forward process exhibits linear growth, and all coefficients are measurable.
+Therefore, this example satisfies all the assumptions required for the existence, uniqueness, and convergence of the numerical scheme presented in Assumptions \eqref{ass:scheme_bsig} and \eqref{ass:scheme_gf}. \end{remark}

-This BSVIE reflects the recursive valuation of future utility: the agent receives a discounted terminal reward \( e^{-\lambda t} X_T \), accumulates intermediate benefits \( X_s \) over time, and dynamically hedges future uncertainty via the stochastic term involving \( Z(t,s) \).
-The two-parameter structure of \( Z(t,s) \) captures the marginal sensitivity of the utility at time \( t \) with respect to randomness revealed at future times \( s \geq t \), a feature not captured by standard BSDEs.
+This BSVIE reflects the recursive valuation of future utility from a vector of risky assets: the agent receives a discounted terminal reward given by the mean of all assets, accumulates intermediate benefits proportional to the mean of the state vector $X(s)$, and dynamically hedges future uncertainty through the vector-valued process $Z(t,s)$.
+The two-parameter structure of $Z(t,s)$ captures the marginal sensitivity of the utility at time $t$ with respect to randomness revealed in each asset at future times $s \ge t$, a feature not captured by standard BSDEs.

 Such BSVIEs extend the Duffie-Epstein recursive utility framework by incorporating memory and horizon-dependent discounting.
-They are particularly relevant in long-term investment and consumption models where agents exhibit forward-looking behavior with intertemporal hedging motives.\\ Using the Markov property of \( X_t \), we compute the explicit representation of \( Y_t \) as:
+They are particularly relevant in long-term investment and consumption models where agents exhibit forward-looking behavior with intertemporal hedging motives.\\ Using the Markov property of the multidimensional state \(X(t) \in \mathbb{R}^d\), we compute the explicit representation of \(Y(t)\) as: